Register the death within 5 days (8 days in Scotland) - this includes weekends and bank holidays.

 - Use the Tell Us Once service to tell government

-- If Tell Us Once is not available in your area tell government yourself
+- If you cannot use Tell Us Once, tell government yourself

 You'll also need to tell banks, utility companies, and landlords or housing associations yourself.

 Step 4: Check if you can get bereavement benefits